 The SC shall also address the issues related to depredation.

-At its ordinary meeting in 2024 the Scientific Committee will recommend an appropriate catch limit for the extended Del Cano Rise area.

 Review

 The provisions above shall be reviewed annually until a collaborative approach involving SIOFA and CCAMLR is established.
 This shall include sharing of relevant data, undertaking collaboratively the stock assessments and agreeing in coherent, fair and scientifically sound conservation and management measures for the Dissostichus spp. that are shared by the two organisations.